Midwife in the Tire Swing

 What then, indeed.

-Cat felt it necessary to catch him up on her father’s health, her mother’s professional qualifications.
 “My father was a bleeder.
-My mother, she was a nurse and took good care of him.
-He died when he was 40.
-She took a splinter out of his toe once—‘Gladstone, white socks only; it will fester.
+My mother took a splinter out of his toe once—‘Gladstone, white socks only; it will fester.
 You are wearing dark socks.
 What did I tell you?
 It’s the dye, infection will set in.’
 And it did.
 He died three days later just to spite my mother.”

 Samantha was plaiting a wreath of stalks of daisy fleabane intertwined with blue asters drying on the stalk.
 “Naturopathy, then—and her mother was a trusted nurse with a free pass on whatever ailed her friends and neighbors.
 That gives a new meaning to practicing medicine.
 The emphasis on ‘practice.’
 Did many of the friends and neighbors survive?”